HR-6808-119

 What it does

-This bill would officially rename the United States Postal Service facility at 417 West 7th Street in Columbia, Tennessee, as the "Pharmacist's Mate First Class John Harlan Willis Post Office Building."
-It would not change the facility's operations, staffing, hours, or services in any way.
+This bill would officially designate the United States Postal Service facility at 417 West 7th Street in Columbia, Tennessee, as the "Pharmacist's Mate First Class John Harlan Willis Post Office Building."
+It would require all future official references in laws, maps, regulations, and government documents to use the new name.

 Who benefits

 Residents of Columbia, Tennessee, who would have a local landmark honoring a hometown veteran.
-The Willis family and descendants, who would receive public recognition of his service.
-Veterans' groups and military history advocates who support commemorating Medal of Honor recipients.
-The broader community interested in preserving local military history.
+The Willis family and descendants who would see a public commemoration of his service.
+Veterans' groups and military history advocates who support recognition of Medal of Honor recipients.
+The broader Columbia, TN community, which may see local historical and civic value in the designation.

 Who is hurt